Home » Recipe » Cookies » Vintage Angel Cookies

 • Add the egg and vanilla, and mix well.
 Scrape down the bowl if necessary.

-• In a separate bowl, whisk together the flour, baking powder, and cream of tartar.
+• In a separate bowl, whisk together the flour, baking soda, and cream of tartar.

 • Add the flour mixture to the butter mixture, and mix just until combined.
 Do not overmix.